All Episodes

 Don't bother reaching over.

-Uh Budweiser gave you guys one point nine million.
+Budweiser gave you guys $1.9 million.

 Amazing amount of money.

-What and Folds of Honor is such a good charity.
+And Folds of Honor is such a good charity.

 Tell us what you do with it.

-Everybody's at this frenetic pace, and in your mind, there are a thousand reasons why it'll never work.
+And in your mind, there are a thousand reasons why it'll never work.

-But that's what I when you talk about faith, and that's when God puts stuff in your heart.
+But that's what I, when you talk about faith, and that's when God puts stuff in your heart.

-And I'm you know, I thank God every day that we started, and we started from vapor.
+And I thank God every day that we started.

 I mean, you're looking at me.